Frostee Rucker

-Frostee Lynn Rucker (born September 14, 1983) is a former American football defensive lineman.
-He played college football at USC, and was drafted by the Cincinnati Bengals in the third round of the 2006 NFL Draft.
+Frostee Lynn Rucker (born September 14, 1983) is an American former professional football player who was a defensive lineman in the National Football League (NFL).
+He played college football for the USC Trojans, and was selected by the Cincinnati Bengals in the third round of the 2006 NFL draft.
 Rucker has also played for the Cleveland Browns, Arizona Cardinals, and Oakland Raiders.

-Early years
+Early life

 Rucker went to Tustin High School in Tustin, California, which DeShaun Foster, Matt McCoy, Chris Chester and Sam Baker also attended.
 He played running back and linebacker at Tustin High School and was named All-Golden West League MVP as a Senior in 2000.
 He attended Santa Ana High School during his junior year and earned All-League honors as a linebacker.
 He played both his freshman and senior years at Tustin High.

 College career

 Rucker attended Colorado State before transferring and playing at USC from 2002 to 2005.